-As well as spraying cars and car body panels, Caroline also paints pictures of cars and motorcycles, and portraits of motoring legends.
+As well as her experience spraying cars and car body panels, Caroline also paints pictures of cars and motorcycles, and portraits of motoring legends.

 Caroline was admitted to the Guild of Motoring Artists a number of years ago and has had her work featured in Motor Sports Magazine and shown at a number of high profile motoring events in the UK.
-She is currently taking on commissions, please contact her directly on email@example.com for more information.
+If you would like to discuss a commission, please contact her directly on firstname.lastname@example.org for more information.

 Vintage Valets were looking for a vehicle that had some vintage aesthetics, but might be cheaper and slightly more reliable than a classic.
 I say ‘slightly’ because of the journey we went on.
 The brief also included having the ability to carry valeting equipment – so a Nissan Figaro was out and so sadly was a Mitsuoka.